Terms and conditions for those who are undertaking Advanced Teacher Status (ATS) in the fifth cohort.

 3.7.
 SET will confirm whether or not an individual’s application onto the fifth cohort of ATS has been successful.
 This correspondence will be sent to the member’s email address.

 3.8.
 SET will not be able to provide feedback on why the member’s application was unsuccessful beyond the information given in the email outlined in item 3.7.

 4. Completion and submission of your application

 4.1.
-The submission deadline for the fourth cohort of ATS will be confirmed shortly.
+The submission deadline for the fifth cohort of ATS will be confirmed shortly.